caltemose/followmystomach.com/content/travel/guide/arrival.md

 ### How many burners does the stove have (presuming there is one)?

 If you're in a big city where space is costly, you might find yourself in an apartment with only one burner.
 This can make cooking tricky but not impossible.
 One burner is a limitation but any more than that and you should be fine.
+I have done just fine in plenty of two-burner kitchens.

 ### Is there an oven?